aporbokor/bole/README.md

 We are not experts in social choice theory, we are just highschool students.
 What you will see in the main page is not an expert advice but rather our personal opinion.
-This is the first big project that we are doing together, so any feedback is appriciated.
+This is the first big project that we are doing together, so any feedback is appreciated.

 ## Usage <a name = "usage"></a>

 Go to getbole.com/simulation and start exploring the wonderful world of voting!